awsdocs/amazon-opensearch-service-developer-guide/doc_source/handling-errors.md

 **Note**
 OpenSearch Service stores automated snapshots for 14 days regardless of the cluster status\.
 Therefore, if the red cluster status persists for more than two weeks, the last healthy automated snapshot will be deleted and you could permanently lose your cluster's data\.
 If your OpenSearch Service domain enters a red cluster status, AWS Support might contact you to ask whether you want to address the problem yourself or you want the support team to assist\.
 You can [set a CloudWatch alarm](cloudwatch-alarms.md) to notify you when a red cluster status occurs\.

 Ultimately, red shards cause red clusters, and red indexes cause red shards\.
-To identity the indexes causing the red cluster status, OpenSearch has some helpful APIs\.
+To identify the indexes causing the red cluster status, OpenSearch has some helpful APIs\.
 + `GET /_cluster/allocation/explain` chooses the first unassigned shard that it finds and explains why it cannot be allocated to a node:

   ```